 Acanthocytes are thought to occur through two main mechanisms:

 - Alterations in lipid composition of the red blood cell membrane: This has been mostly documented in liver disease.
-Studies on human patients and rats with liver disease indicate that the changes in red blood cell shape result from alterations in membrane lipid content secondary to changes in plasma lipids.
+Studies on human patients and rats with experimentally induced liver disease indicate that the changes in red blood cell shape result from alterations in membrane lipid content secondary to changes in plasma lipids.
 Increased concentrations of unesterified (free) cholesterol due to production of abnormal lipoproteins (that have a high cholesterol to phospholipid ratio) can occur in various types of liver disease.
 Unesterified cholesterol in plasma readily exchanges with the cholesterol which is normally found in low concentrations in the red blood cell membranes.
 In liver disease, the excess plasma cholesterol incorporates preferentially within the outer leaflet of the red blood cell membranes.
 This makes the red blood cells less deformable and they are remodeled as they passage through the spleen, forming acanthocytes.
 We speculate that this is the mechanism behind acanthocyte formation in many diseases.
 For instance, dogs fed a cholesterol-rich diet developed acanthocytes along with an anemia with increased osmotic fragility (Cooper et al 1980).

 Acanthocytes are an important finding, because they can provide clues as to the presence of underlying disease in the animal.
 However, just as for any other shape change, low numbers may not be clinically relevant or diagnostically useful.
 They can be seen in the following conditions:

-- Cancer in dogs: In one study, 54% of 123 dogs with acanthocytes had cancer, most commonly hemangiosarcoma, osteosarcoma and lymphoma (usually when the latter tumor involves the liver, in our experience) (Warry et al 2013).
+- Cancer: In one study, 54% of 123 dogs with acanthocytes had cancer, most commonly hemangiosarcoma, osteosarcoma and lymphoma (usually when the latter tumor involves the liver, in our experience) (Warry et al 2013).
 The mechanism of acanthocyte formation is unknown.
 It could be due to alterations in lipid content in the RBC membrane secondary to cancer or cancer infiltrates in the liver causing lipid abnormalities.
 In dogs with hemangiosarcoma, the acanthocytes are frequently accompanied by schistocytes and thrombocytopenia, suggesting that acanthocytes form secondary to fragmentation injury.
 Such dogs frequently have laboratory evidence of DIC.
 Acanthocytes in blood of a dog with hemoabdomen should prompt consideration of underlying hemangiosarcoma (Warry et al 2013).
 However, acanthocytes in blood do not reliably discriminate between neoplastic and non-neoplastic causes of hemoabdomen in dogs, although platelet counts are lower in dogs with hemangiosarcoma (Wong et al 2015).

 - Disseminated intravascular coagulation: Acanthocytes can be seen in low numbers in this disorder, likely as a consequence of fragmentation injury, although schistocytes and keratocytes are more typical.
 This is most frequently recognized in dogs, but we have seen acanthocytes in cattle with DIC secondary to bacterial sepsis from severe mastitis (along with keratocytes and schistocytes).
 Animals with DIC are often concurrently anemic and the anemia is usually non-regenerative, due to inflammatory cytokines (anemia of inflammatory disease) associated with the primary disease process that initiates the DIC (e.g. severe inflammation, bacterial sepsis, cancer).

 - Iron deficiency anemia: Acanthocytes are commonly observed in the blood of dogs with iron deficiency anemia.
 Iron-deficient red blood cells are thought to be mechanically fragile, which results in acanthocyte, schistocyte, and keratocyte formation.

-- Other disorders: Acanthocytes can be seen in variable numbers in dogs with different diseases, including cancer (osteosarcoma, lymphoma), renal (e.g. acute kidney injury, chronic renal failure), gastrointestinal (gastroenteritis, gastric dilation volvulus), musculoskeletal (e.g. trauma), and cardiac disease (e.g. degenerative valvular disease).
+- Dogs: Acanthocytes can be seen in variable numbers in dogs with different diseases, including cancer as indicated above (osteosarcoma, lymphoma), renal (e.g. acute kidney injury, chronic renal failure), gastrointestinal (gastroenteritis, gastric dilation volvulus), musculoskeletal (e.g. trauma), and cardiac disease (e.g. degenerative valvular disease).
 Acanthocytes in affected dogs are seen at presentation or develop during hospitalization, supporting changes in plasma lipids as the mechanism for acanthocyte formation (Warry et al., 2013).
-However, in some dogs, this could be due to shearing/fragmentation (e.g. valvular heart disease), concurrent thrombus formation with non-overt DIC (e.g. gastric dilation volvulus), or possibly drug therapy.
+However, in some dogs, acanthocytes could be due to shearing/fragmentation (e.g. valvular heart disease), concurrent thrombus formation with non-overt DIC (e.g. gastric dilation volvulus), or possibly drug therapy.
 Acanthocytes are frequently seen in liver disease in cats, e.g. hepatic lipidosis (Christopher and Lee 1994), but are less commonly observed in dogs with liver disease (Warry et al 2013).
 Affected animals may not be anemic.
 In some animals, acanthocytes can form due to concurrent DIC, however alterations in the red blood cell membrane may be a contributing mechanism, as described in people.
 In dogs with liver disease and acanthocytosis, the anemia (if present) is usually mild and reticulocytosis is variable (some have a fairly regenerative anemia, but others are non-regenerative, depending on the cause of the liver disease and any confounding factors which affect the bone marrow response, e.g. inflammation).